kellyjonbrazil/jc/README.md

 - Windows 2019 Server

 ## Contributions
 Feel free to add/improve code or parsers!
-You can use the [`jc/parsers/foo.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo.py) parser as a template and submit your parser with a pull request.
+You can use the [`jc/parsers/foo.py`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo.py) or [`jc/parsers/foo_s.py (streaming)`](https://github.com/kellyjonbrazil/jc/blob/master/jc/parsers/foo_s.py) parsers as a template and submit your parser with a pull request.

 Please see the [Contributing Guidelines](https://github.com/kellyjonbrazil/jc/blob/master/CONTRIBUTING.md) for more information.